 I embrace my creativity

-And know that I am simply the channel through which it flows.
+And know that I am simply the channel through which it

 I surrender my old ideas of what I think I am meant to do